yzha0/Evolving_bipartite/README.md

 process of identifying the unique points/periods where qualitative changes happen, so that we can compare statistics in the same network.

+The full thesis documentation can be accessed at:(https://scarab.bates.edu/cgi/viewcontent.cgi?article=1521&context=honorstheses)

 **Advisor: Dr. Diaz Eaton**